lubao/arm64v8/cross_compiling_docker/README.md

 ## binfmt

 binfmt is a kernal module to allow us register an interprter, such as Java, Python, quem, .etc, with corresponding binary file.

-With it module, the binary can be executed without specified the intepreter.
+> binfmt_misc (Miscellaneous Binary Format) is a capability of the Linux kernel which allows arbitrary executable file formats to be recognized and passed to certain user space applications, such as emulators and virtual machines.
+It is one of a number of binary format handlers in the kernel that are involved in preparing a user-space program to run.
+[Wiki](https://en.wikipedia.org/wiki/Binfmt_misc)

 Following is the result of running the arm64v8 binary on x86_64 machine with binfmt **enabled** and well **configured**.

 ```
 $ ./a.out 1 2 3 # No need to specified qemu-aarch64-static binary